 Drinking grapefruit juice may actually be beneficial if you have diabetes.

-An animal study showed that drinking preparations of clarified grapefruit juice reduced both fasting glucose and weight gain.
+An showed that drinking preparations of clarified grapefruit juice reduced both fasting glucose and weight gain.
 The effects observed were similar to the effects of metformin.
 There was no enhanced effect when grapefruit juice and metformin were tested together.

 While promising, it’s important to note that these observations were made in a mouse model of diabetes.

-A review of the role of grapefruit in diet and drug interaction also suggests grapefruit is associated with weight loss and improved insulin resistance.
+A of the role of grapefruit in diet and drug interaction also suggests grapefruit is associated with weight loss and improved insulin resistance.
 What’s more, the review also reports a compound in grapefruit juice (naringin) has been found to improve hyperglycemia and high cholesterol in a type 2 diabetes animal model.
 Learn more about living with diabetes and high cholesterol.

 Grapefruit does lead to negative interactions with some medications.
 However, there are no case studies in which consuming grapefruit juice while taking metformin led to adverse effects in humans.